Crane Support Steelwork Explained.

 Overhead travelling cranes run at high level, most commonly 4,5 or 6 meters above ground.
 To support them and facilitate this, they need support steelwork or crane rails to run on.
-Crane steel work and rails, can come in various forms, here we will explain the most common used in the UK.
+Crane steelwork and tracks or rails can come in various forms, here we will explain the most common used in the UK.

 It can be a little daunting if you haven’t done this before, but we advise on the steel required everyday, and are here to help you.